 - Baking dishes (such as for lasagna)

-- Baking items – cookie sheets, muffin tins, brownie and loaf pans, etc.
+- Baking items – cookie sheets, muffin tins, round cake, brownie and loaf pans, etc.

-- Adult hangers (no kid needed) – preferably bagged in qty of 20
+- Hangers – preferably bagged in qty of 20

 - Small wall mirrors